Fabxx/XBMC360/README.md

 You have to compare your button IDs and change the button ID in the action of your copy-pasted xml.

+Also, the main section is the `<global>` section that maps the main keys

 example:
 ```
 <button id="2">Select</button>